 4. Teachers Don’t Have a Degree in the Study of Your Child...You Do

-Yes, public school teachers are trained to teach all children, and many of them do an excellent job of it.
-However, you are the expert on your child.
+Yes, public school teachers receive training to teach all children, and many of them do an excellent job of it.
+However, you are the expert on your children.

-There is no degree awarded in college for the study of your child, yet no one knows your child better than you.
+No one awards a degree in college for the study of your child, yet no one knows your child better than you.
 And that knowledge, combined with your love, makes you a great teacher.

 5. Teachers Are Life-Long Learners...

-....And you are too!
+....and you are too!
 As soon as you signed up to homeschool, you committed to being a life-long learner.
 In fact, chances are you will learn more than you ever bargained for, and that will make you hungrier to learn even more.
-That drive and determination will rub off on your child, and before you know it, you’ll both be hooked on learning.
+Your child will catch that same hunger, and before you know it, you’ll both be hooked on learning.

 Public school teachers log somewhere around 60+ hours of professional development each year.
-These are continuing education opportunities that teachers are required to attend.
+Teachers are required to attend these continuing education opportunities.

 Guess what?
 Countless homeschool moms and dads log even more hours of continuing education every single year!